mjanikow/projects-for-studies/README.md

 # projects-for-studies
 PJATK

-All my smaller and bigger finisher project for my studies
+Some of my more interesting finished projects for my studies